nicolargo/glances/README.rst

 Docker: the funny way
 ---------------------

 Glances containers are availables.
 You can use it to monitor your server and all your other containers!

 Get the Glances container:

 .. code-block:: console

-    docker pull nicolargo/glances:latest
+    docker pull nicolargo/glances:<version>

-Note, you can choose another branch with :
+Example:

-- nicolargo/glances:latest for the last master branch (included multiple architectures 386, amd64, arm/v7 and arm64)
+- *nicolargo/glances:3.2.0* (or *nicolargo/glances:alpine-3.2.0*) for version 3.2.0 with minimal dependencies
-- nicolargo/glances:dev for the last develop branch (included multiple architectures 386, amd64, arm/v7 and arm64)
+- *nicolargo/glances:3.2.0-full* for version 3.2.0 with full dependencies

-- nicolargo/glances:<version> for the specific <version> (included multiple architectures 386, amd64, arm/v7 and arm64)
+For a complete images list:

 Run the container in *console mode*:

 .. code-block:: console

-    docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:ro --pid host --network host -it nicolargo/glances:latest
+    docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:ro --pid host --network host -it nicolargo/glances:3.2.0-full

 Additionally, if you want to use your own glances.conf file, you can create your own Dockerfile: